alanxoc3/concards/README.md

 3dda75cb44ed447186834541475f32e2 | 2020-08-08T18:00:17Z | 2020-08-02T18:00:17Z | 1 | 3 | -2 | sm2
 ```

-This file is read from `$CONCARDS_PREDICT`, or `$HOME/.config/concards/predict`
-if that environment variable doesn't exist.

-### The Outcome File
+#### The Outcome File
-The outcome file contains the historical outcomes of every time a card has been
+The outcome file is located at `<data-dir>/outcome`.
+This file contains the
+historical outcomes of every time a card has been passed off or failed.
+It
-passed off or failed.
-It differs only slightly from the predict file.
-Here is
+differs only slightly from the predict file.
+Here is the corresponding outcome
-the corresponding outcome file for the predict file example above:
+file for the predict file example above:
 ```
 002141b9b9448a257b05da1f2eb78972 2020-08-08T18:00:17Z 2020-08-02T18:00:17Z 0 0 0 0
 002141b9b9448a257b05da1f2eb78972 2020-08-08T18:00:17Z 2020-08-02T18:00:17Z 0 1 -1 1